Facts on Homelessness

 Latest Data

-• Homelessness increased nationally by less than 1 percent between 2020 and 2023, accounted for by a 3 percent increase in unsheltered individuals experiencing homelessness and a 2 percent increase in sheltered individuals experiencing homelessness.
+• Homelessness increased nationally by less than 12 percent (an additional 70,642 people) between 2022 and 2023, accounted for by a 10 percent increase (an additional 22,778 people) in unsheltered individuals experiencing homelessness and a 14 percent increase (an additional 47,864 people) in sheltered individuals experiencing homelessness.

-• Seventy-two percent of people experiencing homelessness were adults in households without children.
-The remaining 28 percent of people experiencing homelessness did so as part of a family, marking a decrease of about 10,500 people since 2020.
+• Seventy-one percent of people experiencing homelessness were adults in households without children.
+The remaining 29 percent of people experiencing homelessness did so as part of a family with at least one adult and one child under 18 years of age, and most people in families were sheltered.

 Nearly 30 percent of individuals experiencing homelessness in 2020 had chronic patterns of homelessness.